TallTalha/Rent-A-Car-Desktop-App/README.md

 # Rent-A-Car-Desktop-App
-Rent A Car uygulamasının veritabanını oluştururken temel aldığı talimatlar.
+Rent A Car uygulamasının veritabanını oluştururken temel aldığım talimatlar.

-Instructions on which the Rent A Car application is based when creating its database.
+The instructions I used as a basis for creating the database of the Rent A Car application.

 # IN TURKISH
 - Müşterilerin, personelin ve yöneticinin yetkileri farklı olacağından bu 3 varlığa  özel işlemler tanımlanmalı.